elizadirector/task2calendar/README.md

 # todotask2calendar

-This is a project which can make users create to-do with a table formate and review tasks in calendar view.
+This is a project which make users create to-do with a table formate and review tasks in calendar view.

 Ver.0 2021.08.22 Initial